 Above: the NIZO method by means of centrifugation.

 At Tetra Pak we have taken the NIZO method a step further and linked the (Z) to the size distribution generated by laser diffraction.
-From the size distribution the size parameter D[5:3], also depicted as H by Walstra, can be extracted and used for calculating the (Z).
+From the size distribution the size parameter D[5;3], also depicted as H by Walstra, can be extracted and used for calculating the (Z).
 To know which method was used to measure the efficiency the (Z) is now termed NIZOD5;3.

 - What is the difference between the NIZO method and the size distribution curve?
 What are the pros and cons?